 Translation and Certification Requirements

 Not all import documents need to be translated or certified, but for certain documents, it is mandatory.
-The German customs authorities and the Federal Office for Economic Affairs and Export Control (BAFA) often require a certified translation into German, especially for documents such as foreign firearm ownership cards, technical data sheets, or CITES documents.
+The German customs authorities and the Federal Office for Economic Affairs and Export Control (BAFA) often require a certified translation into German, especially for documents such as foreign firearms ownership cards, technical data sheets, or CITES documents.
 Here you will learn what requirements apply to these documents.

 Certified Translations for Central Documents